emlid/emlid-docs/docs/quickstart.md

 * Updating ReachView for the first time
 * Setting up a rover and a base to work in RTK mode with correction link over Lo-Ra radio

 The video below covers the process of the first update: powering Reach RS/RS+ on, connecting to a Wi-Fi and installing the latest version of ReachView app.
-After completing the video instructions continue the tutorial on [Placing Reach RS/RS+](#placing-reach-rs-module) step.
+After completing the video instructions continue the tutorial on [Placing Reach RS/RS+](#placing-reach-rs-module) step or follow through the video guide [Base and Rover setup](#base-and-rover-setup).

 <details open>
 <summary>**My Reach RS/RS+ has the ReachView app sticker on top.**</summary>